Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Consent_ControllerConnectedServicesState** - Indicates whether the user has access to optional connected experiences

-- **Consent_DiagnosticConsentLevel** - Indicates what level of diagnostic data consent the user has given - Required, optional
+- **Consent_DiagnosticConsentLevel** - Indicates what level of diagnostic data consent the user has given

 - **Consent_DiagnosticConsentLevelSourceLocation** - Indicates how the user had provided the consent for diagnostic data